tuvo1106/aws-primer/certified_solutions_architect.md

 **S3 Guarantees**

 - Platform is built for 99.99% availability.
-- Amazon gaurantees 99.9% availability.
+- Amazon guarantees 99.9% availability.
 - Amazon guarantees 11 9's of durability.

 ---